COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 The CyberKnife Radiation Therapy System is an innovative cancer treatment technology designed to perform non-invasive radiosurgery on both cancerous and non-cancerous tumors located anywhere in the body.

-The CyberKnife System works by delivering beams of high-dose radiation to tumor cells, a process which aims to destroy the cells and prevent them from repairing themselves or reproducing.
-Thanks to the system’s advanced imaging and robotics technologies, the radiation beams are delivered with pinpoint accuracy to their targets—thereby preserving healthy tissue in the areas surrounding tumors.
+The CyberKnife System works by delivering beams of high-dose radiation to tumor cells, destroying the cells and preventing them from repairing themselves or reproducing while preserving healthy tissue in the areas surrounding tumors.

 What Can Be Treated with CyberKnife Radiation?